"On this sacred path of Radical Acceptance, rather than striving for perfection, we discover how to love ourselves into wholeness."

 Buddhist Psychology differs from Western Psychology in may ways, including an emphasis on liberation at both collective and personal levels and an understanding of the self as a fluid process in continuous interaction with other complex systems.

-Psychotherapy informed by Buddhist Psychology includes both cognitive (mind-based) and somatic (body-based) practices, along with generative and relational practices where compassion and generosity are cultivated to heal trauma and feelings of shame and improve relationships.
+Psychotherapy informed by Buddhist Psychology includes both cognitive (mind-based) and somatic (body-based) practices, along with generative and relational practices where compassion, generosity, and an ethical framework for living are cultivated.

-Engaging these contemplative practices through a frame critical consciousness helps ensure its most mature expression.
-A practice focused on self-improvement or behavior expectations in children misses the mark completely.
-Mindfulness itself is incomplete until it includes bringing the practice into the world, for the benefit of the greater whole and the natural world.
+Engaging these practices through a frame critical consciousness helps ensure its most mature expression.
+A practice focused on self-improvement or behavior expectations can miss the mark completely.
+Mindfulness alone is incomplete until it includes bringing our practice forward, for the benefit of the greater whole and the natural world.

 Appropriately expressed, practices informed by Buddhist Psychology utilize a decolonial, anti-oppressive, liberatory praxis, helping to foster social and racial justice and ecological consciousness.